DanArmor/dos-ipx/README.md

 You can compile it yourself with `TurboC` (tested for version `2.01`).

-Provided compile version in tags as `.lib`.
+[Provided compiled version](https://github.com/DanArmor/dos-ipx/releases/tag/v1.0.0) in tags as `.obj`.

 If you want to read some good IPX code - [DOOM(1993)](https://github.com/id-Software/DOOM/tree/master/ipx) is using it for multiplayer game.